Elemeants/100-days-of-code/log.md

 ## Day 10: February 4, 20188

 Working on SignalR and Hangfire Frameworks to do a App with background jobs, with notification system when is finished

+## Day 11: February 5, 20188

+Workin on a python proyect in folder python/Calculo_varillas

+## Day 12: February 6, 20188

+Finished the python code 'Calculo_varillas'

+## Day 13: February 7, 20188

+Refactory to the Cpp library 'list' to add new libraries to the namespace LJP